Lauriethefish/QuestPatcher/README.md

 - Allow customisation of patching permissions.
 For instance, allow or disallow debugging and hand tracking permissions.
 - Add support for 32 bit quest apps. (`armeabi-v7a`)

-## TODO
-- Add general import window with information about what kind of files QuestPatcher supports.

 Note that the rewrite is __incomplete__.
 It should only be used by developers for testing purposes, and it's in its early stages!

 See `QuestPatcher.Core/Resources/qmod.schema.json` for the `mod.json` that QMODs must contain, alongside their mod files.